12 Ways to Balance Hormones to Beat Autoimmune

 Remove SAD Foods and Replace with lots of Veggies and Fiber

 Sugar in all forms, processed grains, and starchy carbohydrates promote insulin resistance.
-Researchers have found that for every 150 calories of added sugar per day—about one can of soda—the risk for diabetes goes up about 1%.
+Researchers have found that for every 150 calories of added sugar per day—about one can of soda—the risk for diabetes goes up by about 1%.
 (1) Conventionally grown, pesticide-laden produce, commercially raised meats, poultry, and dairy products promote estrogen dominance.

-On the other hand, leafy greens (e.g., kale and spinach), cruciferous vegetables (e.g., broccoli and Brussels sprouts) and sulfur-rich vegetables (onions and garlic) promote healthy liver function and help clear harmful estrogen metabolites (2), while fiber feeds your beneficial gut bacteria, which can help optimize thyroid function and improve insulin sensitivity.
+On the other hand, leafy greens (e.g., kale and spinach), cruciferous vegetables (e.g., broccoli and Brussels sprouts), and sulfur-rich vegetables (onions and garlic) promote healthy liver function and help clear harmful estrogen metabolites (2), while fiber feeds your beneficial gut bacteria, which can help optimize thyroid function and improve insulin sensitivity.
 Fiber also reduces estrogen dominance by helping to safely excrete excess estrogen from the body.

 Reduce Alcohol and Caffeine:

 Alcohol promotes estrogen dominance and significantly raises breast cancer risk.
 A 2015 study revealed the risk of breast cancer goes up 60% with each daily 5-ounce glass of alcohol.
-(3) Studies have shown that caffeine spikes cortisol, raises insulin, and may even elevate estrogen.
+(3) Studies have shown that caffeine spikes cortisol raises insulin, and may even elevate estrogen.

 A clinical trial of 500 women showed that women who consumed 500 mg of caffeine daily—the equivalent of four or five cups of coffee—had nearly 70% more estrogen than women who consumed less than 100 mg of caffeine a day.
 (4)